lyteword/chspurgeon-tod/volume-5/psalm-110.md

 **Verse 1.** Here the Holy Ghost begins with the kingdom of Christ, which he describeth and magnifieth,—

-1\.By his unction, and ordination, thereunto, by the word or decree of his Father: "The Lord said".
+1\.
+By his unction, and ordination, thereunto, by the word or decree of his Father: "The Lord said".

-2\.By the greatness of his person in himself, while yet he is nearly allied in blood and nature unto us; "My Lord".
+2\.
+By the greatness of his person in himself, while yet he is nearly allied in blood and nature unto us; "My Lord".

-3\.By the glory, power, and heavenliness of his kingdom, for in the administration thereof he sitteth at the right hand of his Father: "Sit thou at my right hand".
+3\.
+By the glory, power, and heavenliness of his kingdom, for in the administration thereof he sitteth at the right hand of his Father: "Sit thou at my right hand".

-4\.By the continuance and victories thereof: "Until I make thy foes thy footstool."— *Edward Reynolds.*
+4\.
+By the continuance and victories thereof: "Until I make thy foes thy footstool."— *Edward Reynolds.*

 **Verse 1.** *My Lord.*

-1\.Christ's condescending nearness to us does not destroy our reverence: he was David's son, and yet he calls him Lord; he is our brother, bridegroom, and so on, and yet our Lord.
+1\.
+Christ's condescending nearness to us does not destroy our reverence: he was David's son, and yet he calls him Lord; he is our brother, bridegroom, and so on, and yet our Lord.

-2\.Christ's glory does not diminish his nearness to us, or familiarity with us.
+2\.
+Christ's glory does not diminish his nearness to us, or familiarity with us.
 Sitting on the throne as Lord, he is yet "my Lord."

-3\.It is under the double aspect as Lord, and yet ours, that Jehovah regards him and speaks with him, and ordains him to the priesthood.
+3\.
+It is under the double aspect as Lord, and yet ours, that Jehovah regards him and speaks with him, and ordains him to the priesthood.
 Ever in these two lights let us regard him.

 **Verse 1.** *Sit,* etc.

-1\.Our Lord's quiet amid passing events.
+1\.
+Our Lord's quiet amid passing events.

-2\.The abundance of his present power.
+2\.
+The abundance of his present power.

-3\.The working of all history towards the ultimate end, which will be—
+3\.
+The working of all history towards the ultimate end, which will be—

-4\.His easy victory: putting his foot on his foes as readily as we tread on a footstool.
+4\.
+His easy victory: putting his foot on his foes as readily as we tread on a footstool.

 **Verse 2. **

-1\.What is that rod?
+1\.
+What is that rod?
 The gospel (Illustrated by Moses' rod).

-2\.Who sends it?
+2\.
+Who sends it?
 "The Lord."

-3\.Whence it comes?
+3\.
+Whence it comes?
 Out of the church of God.

-4\.What is the result?
+4\.
+What is the result?
 Jesus reigns.

 **Verse 3.** A willing people and an immutable Leader.

-1\.The promise made to Christ concerning his people: "Thy people shall be willing, "etc.
+1\.
+The promise made to Christ concerning his people: "Thy people shall be willing, "etc.

 (a) A promise of time: "In the day," etc.